jsonxr/openshift-grails-quickstart/README.md

 Get Tomcat and Grails running
 ----------------------------
-Grab this quickstart codes and make it working for you!
+Grab this quickstart code and pull it into your repository.

     cd grailstest
     git remote add upstream -m master git://github.com/jasonxrowland/openshift-grails-quickstart.git git pull -s recursive -X theirs upstream master git push

-You can checkout the grails app at:
+You can view the grails app at:

     http://grailstest-$yournamespace.rhcloud.com

+It may take a while for tomcat to extract the war file.
+If you want to watch the progress of the server, you can log into the server and tail the log file:

+    tail -f $OPENSHIFT_LOG_DIR/catalina.out

 Grails
 ----------------------------